mLamneck/PreactEslintTemplate/README.md

 ### How to create your own project?

-This is a template repo, means you can create a copy of this in your own account.
+This is a template repository, means you can create a copy of this in your own account to start a new project (use this template option).
 After that you can download your new repo and follow the steps.

 1. Clone the repo
 2. Install NPM packages